AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/VIEW/VIEW.md

     ```

-## Create a view by using a foreign table
+## Create a view for a foreign table

 1. Create a foreign table.
-Sample statements:
+For example, you can execute the following statements:

     ```
-    create foreign table if not exists t1_foreign ( amount decimal(10, 2),
+    create foreign table if not exists holo_foreign_test ( amount decimal(10, 2),
       rate decimal(10, 2))
+      server odps_server
-      server odps_server options(project_name '<projectname>', table_name '<odps_name>')
+      options(project_name '<projectname>', table_name '<odps_name>')
       );

-    select * from t1_foreign limit 2;
+    select * from holo_foreign_test limit 2;
     ```

-2. Create a view based on the foreign table and query data in the table.
-Sample statements:
+2. Create a view for the foreign table and query the table data.
+For example, you can execute the following statements:

     ```
-    create view view1 as select * from t1_foreign;
+    create view foreign_view as select * from holo_foreign_test;

-    select * from view1 limit 2;
+    select * from foreign_view limit 2;
      amount | rate
     --------+-------
       12.12 | 13.13